Rainrider/HandleIt/README.md

 Anytime you change something, the event will be automatically disabled.
 Re-enable when you are done.

-In your handler you get the following arguments through `...`, the same way you get your addon's name and namespace in your addons, meaning you can name those whatever you like:
+In your handler you get the following arguments through `...`, the same way you get the addon's name and namespace in addons, meaning you can name those whatever you like:

   - self  - the frame the addon uses for event registration (_Frame_)
   - db    - a reference to the addon's global SavedVariables.
 Use this to save your state if needed (_table_)